irahbt/the-groundnut-table/README.md

 - #### First Time User Goals

-   1. As a First Time User, I want to understand the main purpose of the enterprise
+   1. As a First Time User, I want to understand who the company are and what services they provide

    2. As a First Time User, I want to be able to navigate intuitively through the site